 3.11.9 Conservation Area Appraisals offer an opportunity to identify ways in which significance can be reinforced and strengthened such as by the removal of elements within the built environment which have a negative impact on surrounding heritage assets.
 This approach may also identify changes to the public realm outside of Conservation Areas which may help reveal assets better or improve their setting.
 In certain areas the use of Article 4 directions to remove permitted development rights may be appropriate and local communities will be consulted on any proposals.
 In a small number of cases the loss of a heritage asset may be unavoidable.
-In these rare cases steps should be taken to ensure that the asset is fully recorded prior to it being lost.
+In these cases steps should be taken to ensure that the assets are appropriately recorded before they are damaged or destroyed.

-Target Indicator Delivery Decrease number of heritage assets at risk % and number of Heritage Assets at risk on national register Development Management Decisions Increase the number of Conservation Area Appraisals Number of Conservation Area Appraisals Conservation Area Appraisals
+Target Indicator Delivery Decrease number of heritage assets at risk % and number of h Heritage a Assets at risk on national register Development Management Decisions

+Conservation Area Number of Conservation Area Conservation Area Appraisals Appraisals Appraisals